Borda/dataset-histology-landmarks/README.md

 ## References

-J. Borovec, A. Munoz-Barrutia, and J. Kybic, “**Benchmarking of image registration methods for differently stained histological slides**” in IEEE International Conference on Image Processing (ICIP), 2018.
+J. Borovec, A. Munoz-Barrutia, and J. Kybic, “**Benchmarking of image registration methods for differently stained histological slides**” in 2018 25th IEEE International Conference on Image Processing (ICIP), p.
+3368-3372, 2018.